71Kevin/71Kevin/README.md

-Hello, I'm Kevin, also known as Tinesh.
+I'm Kevin, also known as Tinesh.
 I'm a passionate and enthusiastic developer with experience working with a variety of technologies, including NodeJS, TypeScript, PHP, Java, MySQL, MongoDB, Redis, Docker, Linux, and AWS.

 I have worked on various projects throughout my career, ranging from small personal projects to large-scale enterprise applications.
 My experience has taught me how to approach complex problems and develop efficient, scalable solutions that meet the needs of the user.

-If you're interested in chatting about development or have any questions, feel free to reach out to me.
-I'm always open to new opportunities and challenges, and I look forward to hearing from you.
-Thank you for taking the time to learn more about me!

    <p align="left">
       <a href="https://github.com/71Kevin?tab=followers">